Burano – The island with Italy's most colorful houses

 Man walking in Burano - Venice - Italy

-The legend of Burano says that the city was painted in bright colors so that the fishermen could see the city from a distance even when the weather at sea was bad.
-A nice thought, but not sure if it really helps on a foggy day.
-In order to protect the island's history, however, the colors of the houses are strictly regulated by the authorities and if you buy a house, you get clear rules about which colors are allowed.
-Forget the idea of having to paint the house white - here it's cerise, lavender, turquoise and ivy that apply.
+According to legend, Burano was painted in bright colors so that fishermen could distinguish the island from a distance, even when the weather at sea was at its worst.
+A clever idea – although it is doubtful how much help the colors are on a really foggy day.
+To preserve the island's distinctive character, the colors of the houses are now strictly regulated.
+Anyone buying a house is given clear instructions about which colors are allowed.
+White is out of the question – here, cerise, lavender, turquoise and vermilion apply.

-Burano has been a well-known concept in fashion circles since the 16th century.
-Nowhere in Europe could such fine lace be made as at Burano.
-A craft that has been passed down from generation to generation and that has adorned the collars and cuffs of royalty and the altar in Milan's cathedral.
-After the French Revolution, however, lace lost its fashionable status and much of the knowledge and craftsmanship disappeared.
-Today it is no longer as common to see ladies sitting in the shade sewing lace, if you want to be sure to see lace making, you need to go to the city's lace museum.
+Burano has been a well-known name in fashion circles since the 16th century.
+Nowhere else in Europe was lace made of the same quality as here.
+The craft was passed down through generations and adorned both royal collars and cuffs – as well as the altar in Milan Cathedral.
+After the French Revolution, lace lost its position in fashion, and over time much of both knowledge and craftsmanship disappeared.
+Today it is unusual to see women sitting in the shade sewing lace along the streets.
+For those who want to see how the work was done, the city's lace museum remains.

-In the small harbor, a fisherman is cleaning his boat after the day's net fishing.
-There are still a few hundred active fishermen in Burano, but there are significantly fewer than before.
-The fish caught here are largely sold at the famous Rialto fish market in Venice.
-The Rialto Market has existed in central Venice since 1000s, but the number of fishmongers is getting fewer and fewer as the locals in Venice move out of town.
-It is simply more lucrative to sell trinkets to tourists than to sell fish.
+In the small harbor, a fisherman cleans his boat after the day's catch.
+Burano still has a few hundred active fishermen, but there are significantly fewer than in the past.
+Most of the catch is sold at the Rialto market in central Venice, an institution that has existed since the 11th century.
+But the number of fish vendors is steadily decreasing, as the locals leave the city.
+It is simply more profitable to sell tourist trinkets than fresh fish.

 Surrounded by the green Adriatic Sea, we see snow-capped mountains to the northwest and the towers of Venice to the south.
-What an amazing little place on earth this is.
-I leave Burano on the vaporetto with a smile on my face.
-At least color makes me happier.
+Burano is a small, unique place, and I leave the island with a smile.
+At least color can make me happier.

 How do I get to Burano?